rafid29mehda/All-Type-of-Data-Analysis/ECG/README.md

 ## ✅ 1.
 What is ECG Data?

-**ECG (Electrocardiogram)** is a medical recordings of the electrical activity of the heart over a period of time.
+**ECG (Electrocardiogram)** is a medical recording of the electrical activity of the heart over a period of time.
 It’s used to monitor heart conditions like arrhythmias, heart attacks, and more.

 **Key components of an ECG waveform:**
 - **P wave** – Atrial depolarization